About the Program

-To prepare for appointment as a graduate student instructor (GSI), students are required to take a 300-level pedagogy course for reading and composition.
-Students normally fulfill this requirement by taking COLWRIT 375 in the fall semester of the first year (this course is not usually offered in the spring).
-For those first-year students who have stipend support for their second year and who will not apply for a summer GSI position, the pedagogy course may be taken during the fall semester of the second year.
+To prepare for appointment as a graduate student instructor (GSI), students are required to take THEATER 375, usually in the fall semester of the first year (this course is not offered in the spring).
+For those students who have stipend support for their second year and who will not apply for a summer GSI position, the pedagogy course may be taken during the fall semester of the second year.
 Also, GSIs for TDPS enroll each semester in THEATER 300 with their teaching supervisor.

 Students sit their qualifying exams in their sixth semester before proceeding to the dissertation.